 If the area code for the number being called does not match the area code for any number in your Caller ID list then the call will proceed using the number in the Caller ID selector.

 The status window in turboDial will display the Caller ID number that was used for a call when the call is answered.
 Also, the Call Note attached to the Contact Record includes a reference to the Caller ID number that was used.

 Acquire Numbers to Improve Auto-Match?

 Every inbound number you acquire in turboDial is automatically added as a Caller ID in your account.
 To help Auto-Match succeed in finding an area code match, you may want to acquire more inbound numbers to match up with area codes where your contacts reside.
-Stay tuned for a future solution to allow a large pool of numbers to be easily obtained and used only as Caller IDs for the Auto-Match feature.

 Power Dial and Auto-Match

 Caller ID Auto-Match can be used when you are calling a list using Power Dial.
 However, if you have Power Dial set to call groups of 2 or more contacts at once be aware that turboDial must use the same Caller ID for the group.
 That means the Auto-Match feature will choose a Caller ID to match the area code of the first number in the group of contacts being called.
 So, if you are using Power Dial to call 4 contacts simultaneously, Auto-Match will choose a Caller ID that matches the area code for the first, and the other 3 contacts will see the same Caller ID.